 Casa de Esperanza is a leader in the domestic violence movement and a national resource center for organizations working with Latin@s in the United States.
-Based in St. Paul, Minnesota with a mission to “mobilize Latinas and Latino communities to end domestic violence, Casa de Esperanza was founded in 1982 to provide emergency shelter for Latinas and other women and children experiencing domestic violence.
-Today, Casa de Esperanza continues to offer critical and innovative services and support in its Minnesota Twin Cities communities, ranging from family advocacy and shelter services to leadership development and community engagement opportunities for Latin@ youth, women and men.
+Based in St. Paul, Minnesota Casa de Esperanza’s mission is to “mobilize Latinas and Latin@ communities to end domestic violence.”
+Founded in 1982 to provide emergency shelter for Latinas and other women and children experiencing domestic violence, the organization has grown to become the largest Latina organization in the country focused on domestic violence.
+Casa de Esperanza is also committed to becoming a greater resource to organizations and communities in the areas of sexual assault and trafficking.

 why do you use “@”?

 Casa de Esperanza has chosen to use “@” in place of the masculine “o” when referring to people or things that are either gender neutral or both masculine and feminine in make-up.
 This decision reflects our commitment to gender inclusion and recognizes the important contributions that both men and women make to our communities.